hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### buildimages.sh now prompts for project compilation

+Prompts to compile either with

+- A docker container
+- Your local maven
+- Skip

+### Moved buildimages.sh script back to root of project

+Makes it easier to find

 ### Removed unnecessary defaultParseDir parameter from config.json

 This parameter was not necessary.